Connecting to Salesforce

 - Under Basic, enter the following details:

 Use Sandbox: Select if you are connecting to Salesforce Sandbox environment.
-If you need to connect to your Salesforce Sandbox environment, read this article in our support forum.
+If you need to connect to your Salesforce Sandbox environment, read this article in the support forum.

 User Name: Enter your Salesforce user name.

 Password: Enter your Salesforce password.

 Security Token: Enter your Salesforce security token.
-See Generating a Security Token to create a token.
+See Importing Salesforce Data to create a token.

 - Click Next.
 All tables and views associated with Salesforce are displayed.

 - From the Tables list, select the relevant table or view you want to work with.
 You can click next to the relevant table or view to see a preview of the data inside it.
 When you select the table or view, two new options are displayed at the bottom of the list, Import Relationships and Add Custom Import SQL.